-Table 3-1: Load Multipliers in Ameren Illinois Excursion Cases based on the statistics of the residuals, they reflect the influence of variables not modeled.
-The forecasting model appears to be dominated by technological and weather effects.
+Table 3-1: Load Multipliers in Ameren Illinois Excursion Cases model appears to be dominated by technological and weather effects.
 The econometric variables are related to short-term decision-making.
 Uncertainty around long-term economic growth will appear in the residuals.